Carina-P/ms3-best-books/README.md

 database MongoDB is used.
 Here is a **visual of the collections**:
 ![](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/database-design.jpg?raw=true)

+- **Text index** The users will search in database for books with title or author or part of the title or part of the author.
+Text index is used on the fields title and author to simplify the query but also to improve the **performance**.

 - Both books and books_details contain information about books.
 I decided to divid the information into two collections using the **subset pattern** ([Mongo DB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-one-relationships-between-documents/))